-PennantPark Floating Rate Capital Ltd. has entered into the Investment Management Agreement with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of the Company's board of directors, manages the day-to-day operations of and provides investment advisory services to the Company.
-Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interests in PennantPark Investment Advisers.
-The Investment Adviser, as collateral manager for Funding I, manages day-to-day operations of and provides investment advisory services to Funding I under its collateral management agreement.
+We have entered into an agreement with the Investment Adviser, or the Investment Management Agreement, under which the Investment Adviser, subject to the overall supervision of our board of directors, manages the day-to-day operations of, and provides investment advisory services to, us.
+Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interest in, PennantPark Investment Advisers.
+PennantPark Floating Rate Capital Ltd., through the Investment Adviser, provides similar services to Funding I under its collateral management agreement.
 Funding I's collateral management does not affect the management or incentive fees that we pay to the Investment Adviser on a consolidated basis.
-Under the terms of our Investment Management Agreement, PennantPark Investment Advisers:
+Under the terms of our Investment Management Agreement, the Investment Adviser:

-- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - · identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - closes and monitors the investments and other assets we make or acquire; and - provides us with such other investment advisory, research and related services as we may need from time to time.
+- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - · identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - · closes and monitors the investments we make: and - · provides us with such other investment advisory, research and related services as we may need from time to time.

 PennantPark Investment Advisers' services under our Investment Management Agreement are not exclusive, and it is free to furnish similar services, without the prior approval of our stockholders or our board of directors, to other entities so long as its services to us are not impaired.
 Our board of directors monitors for any potential conflicts that may arise upon such a development.
-For providing these services, the Investment Adviser receives a fee from us, consisting of two components-a base management fee and an incentive fee, collectively, Management Fees.
+For providing these services, the Investment Adviser receives a fee from us, consisting of two components-a base management fee and an incentive fee, or collectively, Management Fees.